ShruthiMohan05/Flight_Price_Prediction/README.md

 A machine learning project to predict flight ticket prices based on airline, stops, and departure times.

 ## 🎯 Results
-I trained 3 models. **Random Forest and XGBoost** performed the best with ~98% accuracy.
+We trained 3 models. **Random Forest and XGBoost** performed the best with ~98% accuracy.

 | Model | Accuracy (R2) |
 |-------|---------------|